 Audi's Direct Shift Gearbox works surprisingly well by shifting smoothly at appropriate times.
 You can feel it move from gear to gear like a manual transmission, with a little engine-rpm loss between each ratio and an occasional jerk if you're accelerating hard.
 Still, it cleverly combines the benefits of both manual and automatic shifting.

 Audi's six-speed manual gearbox is reasonably smooth, but the clutch doesn't quite cooperate to yield the gentlest takeoffs.
 The manual transmission works better between higher gears and coming out of curves, but there's no compelling reason to pick it over the Direct Shift Gearbox.

 Few luxury touches are evident in the down-to-business interior.
 Large instruments are easy to read.
-Excellent seats deliver good support and their bottoms are fairly long, but the windowsill is so high that the driver can't rest his elbow on it.
+Excellent seats deliver good support and their bottoms are fairly long, but the windowsill is so high that the driver can barely rest an elbow on it.
 Front space is a bit snug, but headroom is great and elbow space is acceptable.
 Some drivers might find their right knee resting against the center console.

 Select up to three models to compare with the 2008 Audi A3.